The role of PKG in patients' care during the pandemic

 This project was awarded runner-up .View more projects

-PKG has the potential to close the gap between the variable approaches to symptom monitoring and treatment.
-It is non-invasive and can potentially provide a reliable remote monitoring model that eradicates arduous trips to the hospital.
+PKG has the potential to reduce the variability of approaches among clinicians, especially when it comes to symptom monitoring and treatment at complex stages of the disease.
+It is non-invasive and can potentially provide a reliable remote monitoring service enhancing discussions around treatment of those patients with complex symptoms.

 More Parkinson's Academy Digital health solutions Projects

 'The things you can't get from the books'

 Parkinson's Academy, our original and longest running Academy, houses 19 years of inspirational projects, resources, and evidence for improving outcomes for people with Parkinson's.
 Led by co-founder and educational director Dr Peter Fletcher, the Academy has a truly collegiate feel and prides itself on delivering 'the things you can't get from books' - a practical learning model which inspires all Neurology Academy courses.